-If you want one of Apple's best iPhones, an iPhone 12 Pro vs iPhone 12 Pro Max comparison makes a lot of sense.
+If you want one of Apple's best iPhones, an iPhone 12 Pro vs. iPhone 12 Pro Max comparison makes a lot of sense.
 The two phones make up Apple's current Pro lineup and are both pretty powerful, thanks to their A14 Bionic chips and 5G connectivity.
 Still, they feel quite different when you hold them — not a surprise given some of the difference you'll find when you dig a little deeper into each model.

-As you'll see in our iPhone 12 Pro review, the regular Pro's 6.1-inch display makes it easy to use with one hand.
+As we noted in our iPhone 12 Pro review, the regular Pro's 6.1-inch display makes it easy to use with one hand.
 And our iPhone 12 Pro Max review shows that going big with a 6.7-inch display has its benefits.
-But there's more two these two iPhones than their sheet size difference.
+But the differences go beyond screen size for these two Pro phones.

 - The best phones right now